onewland/gomud/README.markdown

 geographic location.
 It can be visible or not, carryable or not.
 Importantly, all `Player`s are `PhysicalObject`s

 ### Persister
-A Persister is an instance, of nature undefined, that has extemporaneous value saved to the database.
+A Persister is an instance, of nature undefined, that has extemporaneous/dynamic value saved to the database.

 ### Perceivers and Stimuli
+Perceivers react to the world and actions around them.
+Players are themselves `Perceiver`s and things like speech and entry/exit are delegated by how they receive Stimuli.
+Stimuli can be custom-designed and generated

 ### Room
 Rooms contain PhysicalObjects, Persisters, and Perceivers and persist